 Our modern card issuing Platform powers mission-critical experiences for our Customers, leading to strong relationships over time as we extend their reach both from a product and geographic perspective.
 We had over 130 and over 160 Customers as of December 31, 2019 and 2020, respectively.
 Currently, we provide solutions in the following verticals:

-- · Commerce Disruptors
+- Commerce Disruptors

-- ; On-Demand Services
+- i On-Demand Services

-- ; Buy Now, Pay Later
+- ¡ Buy Now, Pay Later

 - ¡ Expense Management

-- ; Travel
+- i Travel

-- Alternative Lending
+- i Alternative Lending

-- ; eCommerce
+- i eCommerce

-- Disbursements & Incentives
+- i Disbursements & Incentives

-- · Digital Banks
+- Digital Banks

-- · Tech Giants
+- Tech Giants

 - Large Financial Institutions

 Agreements with Large Customers

 Square